 Our Town Grant Program

 The National Endowment for the Arts supports creative placemaking projects that help to transform communities into lively, beautiful, and resilient places with the arts at their core.
 This funding supports local efforts to enhance quality of life and opportunity for existing residents, increase creative activity, and create a distinct sense of place.
-Application period closed.
 Application period is closed.

 Home Depot Community Impact Grants

 Your borough can work with community groups on projects.
 Grants, up to $5,000, are available to IRS-registered 501c designated organizations and tax-exempt public service agencies in the U.S. that are using the power of volunteers to improve the physical health of their community.
 Grants are given in the form of The Home Depot gift cards for the purchase of tools, materials, or services.
 Ideas include veterans services, libraries, repairs to schools, community gardens, and more.
 Click here for more information.
 Application period is open.